 4. Ceiling and wall preparation

 - Make sure all your walls are dry, smooth, dust-free and clean before you start.
-To clean them simply use a detergent, warm water and a sponge.
-Then, use clean water to rinse.

 - Fill in blemishes and remove any blisters on new plaster.

 If you’re painting onto fresh plaster, use one of our primers beforehand as these are specifically designed to get your walls ready for painting.

 In order to make the post-painting clean up even easier, thoroughly cover all of your furniture and floors with dust sheets before you start.

 Top tip: Keep a sponge and bucket of water in the room just in case you catch another surface with paint (e.g. windows or skirting boards).